 Harvey makes sense for a large firm running high volumes of similar transactions, hundreds of contracts through due diligence at once, a team of 20 associates doing document-intensive corporate work.
 At that scale, the enterprise pricing and implementation overhead are justified by the automation the platform provides.

-For a firm of 5–30 solicitors doing a mix of commercial, property, private client, or contentious work, the calculus is different.
+For a firm of 5 to 30 solicitors doing a mix of commercial, property, private client, or contentious work, the calculus is different.
 The pricing structure isn't designed for you, the minimum commitment probably isn't sized for you, and the workflows it optimises are probably not your primary workflows.

 The UK-specific issue